roman-milk/roman-milk.github.io/mistaken-identity.md

  Janice's hair, make-up, contact lenses, clothes, designer shoes, padded push-up bra, and her status, had been stripped away.
 It was as though her adult life was nothing more than a fantasy, so as to get through the awkward teenage stage.
 She had strived to leave that awkward period of her life behind, only for it to be resurrected.

  Instead of an attractive twenty-six year old woman, she saw a geeky girl, looking diffident and gauche.
 Her significance as a mature woman had been stolen from her by these two girls.
 They thought they were doing her a favour, by giving her a make-over that would look good on a young girl.
-Report_Story #2